fredhohman/fredhohman.github.io/_posts/projects/2016-01-20-material-informatics-grain-growth.md

 ---

 <div class="message">
-<strong>Note:</strong> This project is still under development during the Spring 2016 semester.
+<strong>Note:</strong> This project is still under development during Summer 2016.
 </div>

 [Material Informatics][mi] is an emerging field that applies data science techniques to material science in order to better understand the discovery and development of advanced materials.
 This is accomplished by building process-structure-property relationships: data-driven models that can predict new material properties much faster than standard simulations.

-This material informatics project aims to build structure-property linkages for grain boundary pinning during grain growth.
+This project for **CSE 8803 Material Informatics** aims to build structure-property linkages for grain boundary pinning during grain growth.

 <!--more-->